NUWCDIVNPT/stig-manager-docker/README.md

 The built-in execution "X509/Validate Username Form" attempts to match certificate information to existing Keycloak user accounts and fails otherwise.

+Both orchestrations import the realm file `kc/stigman_realm.json`, which is configures the Authentication flow to match a certificate Common Name (CN) to a Keycloak username.

-> The examples deploy a custom plugin [modified from this project](https://github.com/lscorcia/keycloak-cns-authenticator/) that extends the built-in execution to create new user accounts when an exisiting account is not found.
+> The project includes a custom plugin [modified from this project](https://github.com/lscorcia/keycloak-cns-authenticator/) that extends the built-in execution to create new user accounts when an exisiting account is not found.
 The plugin file is `kc/create-x509-user.jar`.
-The examples volume mounts this file to the Keycloak container at `/opt/jboss/keycloak/standalone/deployments/create-x509-user.jar`
+The orchestrations volume mount this file to the Keycloak container at `/opt/jboss/keycloak/standalone/deployments/create-x509-user.jar`

-The examples import the realm file `kc/stigman_realm.json`, which is configures the Authentication flow to match a certificate Common Name (CN) to a Keycloak username.

 ### Keycloak keystores

 #### DoD certificates

 In both orchestrations (native TLS and reverse proxy), Keycloak requires a keystore that contains certficates for the DoD Root CA and Intermediate CAs used to sign CAC certficates.
-The examples provide the file `certs/dod/dod-id-[version].p12` for this purpose.

-> The orchestrations volume mount this file to the Keycloak container at `/opt/jboss/keycloak/standalone/configuration/truststore.p12`
+> The project provides the file `certs/dod/dod-id-[version].p12` for this purpose.
+The orchestrations volume mount this file to the Keycloak container at `/opt/jboss/keycloak/standalone/configuration/truststore.p12`

 #### Server certificates

 When Keycloak is orchestrated to provide native TLS (no reverse proxy), it requires a keystore that contains the server certificate and private key.
-The examples provide the file `certs/localhost/localhost.p12` for this purpose.

-> The orchestrations volume mount this file to the Keycloak container at `/opt/jboss/keycloak/standalone/configuration/servercert.p12`
+> The project provides the file `certs/localhost/localhost.p12` for this purpose.
+The orchestrations volume mount this file to the Keycloak container at `/opt/jboss/keycloak/standalone/configuration/servercert.p12`

 ### Modifying `standalone-ha.xml`
 #### Keycloak behind nginx